 - Once admitted, a student must complete an Early-Entry Course Approval Form and have it approved by both the Graduate Program Director and the Graduate School.
 Failure to obtain prior Graduate School approval negates a student's ability to "double-count" courses in an accelerated Early Entry program.

 - If an early entry student has not met the normal admission requirements of a 3.0 overall undergraduate GPA at the end of their bachelor's degree they will be dismissed from the graduate program.

-- Students accepted into the Health Informatics Early Entry Program will be subject to the same policies that pertain to other matriculated graduate students.
+- Students accepted into the Health Informatics and Analytics Early Entry Program will be subject to the same policies that pertain to other matriculated graduate students.
 Generally, it will be assumed that early entry students will finish their baccalaureate degrees before they complete 15 hours of graduate work

 - Financial Aid Considerations for Early Entry Graduate Students